Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome) Overview

 Offers Telehealth

-Paul Harmatz is a Gastroenterologist and a Pediatric Gastroenterologist in Oakland, CA. Dr. Harmatz and is rated as an Elite provider by MediFind in the treatment of Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome).
+Paul Harmatz is a Gastroenterologist and a Pediatric Gastroenterologist in Oakland, CA. Dr. Harmatz is rated as an Elite provider by MediFind in the treatment of Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome).
 His top areas of expertise are Mucopolysaccharidoses (MPS), Mucopolysaccharidosis Type 6 (MPS VI, Maroteaux-Lamy Syndrome), Mucopolysaccharidosis Type 2 (MPS II, Hunter Syndrome), and Mucopolysaccharidosis Type 4 (MPS IV, Morquio Syndrome).

 Learn about our expert tiers